-We eat animals.
+Many of us eat animals.
 We eat their eggs, we drink their milk, we fish them— on an arguably gripping scale.
 For most of us it’s an unexamined habit that’s not carried out with any intended malice, but that doesn’t mean there are no consequences.

 Meat and dairy has been largely ingrained into our diets, but they’re also largely ingrained in our environment.

-This industry is a leading cause of species extinction, ocean dead zones, water pollution, and habitat destruction—including rainforests.
+The animal agriculture industry is a leading cause of species extinction, ocean dead zones, water pollution, and habitat destruction—including rainforests.

 Research shows that this continued marine biodiversity loss is increasingly impairing the ocean’s capacity to provide food, maintain water quality, recover from disturbances, and regulate climate.